Robust multiple change-point detection for multivariate variability using data depth: Proposed change-point algorithms

-\section{Proposed Change-point Algorithms}
+\section{Proposed change-point algorithms}

-In this section we describe two multiple change-point algorithms that can be used to detect the aforementioned changes in the covariance matrix.
+In this section we describe two multiple change-point algorithms that can be used to detect changes in the variability of multivariate data.
 The first algorithm, takes a local approach, in the sense that the idea is to look at small sections of the data and treat the problem as a single change problem within each small section.
 The second algorithm takes a global approach, such that all of the change-points are simultaneously estimated.
 We will compare the methods in the subsequent sections.

 We first restrict ourselves to the `at most one change' setting and review the results of \citep{Chenouri2020DD}. \cite{Chenouri2020DD} propose using the following rank CUSUM statistic

 where $\widehat{R}_{i}$ are the ranks described in Section \ref{sec::depth}.